 More than just cotton products

-Their idea was not only the production of cotton products but also a sustainable business model for a journey of discovery from the South Kombo’s where Footsteps is situated to Basse in the east of Gambia.
+Linda and Daouda’s idea was not only to boost the production of cotton products but also to create a sustainable business model which invites visitors to the country to embark on a journey of discovery from the coastal part of The Gambia (where Footsteps is situated) to Basse in the east.

 Are there workshops for weaving and natural dyeing?